What is the $100 part of the donation used for?

 Why does Impact100 WA give the entire $100,000 to a single organisation?

 One of our goals is high-impact giving.
-By collectively funding a big grant (through our sub-fund at Australian Communities Foundation), we can have a larger impact in a selected area.
+By collectively funding a large grant, we can have a greater impact in a selected area.

 In addition, when a not-for-profit organisation pieces together $100,000 from as many as 10 different sources, the not-for-profit has reporting requirements and related administrative expenses from each grantor, in addition to fundraising costs.
 An increased cost in the “chain” means less money ultimately goes to solve the problem.
 By giving one large grant, we have more impact and keep costs lower for the grant recipient and for ourselves.